Wigner and Kondo physics in quantum point contacts revealed by scanning gate microscopy: Author contributions

-In order to justify the fact that a finite number of electrons may localize in the QPC, we chose to model the channel potential landscape by a simple saddle-point potential:
+In order to justify that a finite number of charges can localize in the QPC channel, we perform self-consistent classical electrostatic simulations using the Comsol software, as explained in the paper (see Fig.~5 and Methods).
+We present here additional details and results of these simulations.

-This has the advantage to rely only on parameters that we can access experimentally: we chose the values $\hbar\omega_y=4$ meV and $\omega_x=0.5\omega_y$ given by the subband spacing and the shape of the conductance steps (Fig.~1 of the associated paper).
-From this potential landscape $V(x,y)$, we can evaluate a local 2D electron density $n_{2D}(x,y)$ and integrate it along the transverse direction to get a local 1D density:

-From the sample density, we have $E_f=9$~meV, hence $V_0$ can be chosen with respect to $E_f$ in order to correspond to a given QPC opening.
-The plots presented here are computed for a saddle point lying $0.3\hbar\omega_y$ below the Fermi energy, i.e. for a QPC between half transmission and the first plateau.